Tarawera River: Geology

+The lake outlet was blocked again after the 1886 eruption of Mount Tarawera, and the lake level increased to a maximum of 12.8 m above its present level.
+This volcanic debris dam (the debris that blocked the outlet were not just from the eruption directly but included those washed down from a creek that runs into the lake by the outlet), first broke on 1 November 1904, with a main flood surge on 3 November 1904 which was assessed at a peak flow of 700 m3/s.
+This flood resulted in the raising of the river bed (aggradation), and sedimentation problems to 50 km downstream of the lake.

+History and environmental issues

+Prior to the 1910s, the Rangitaiki River drained into the Tarawera River before entering the Bay of Plenty, west of the settlement of Matatā.
+In 1914, the Rangitaiki River was cut directly to the Bay of Plenty, with a similar effort undertaken in 1917 for the Tarawera River.
+This led to the former mouth of the river, traditionally known as Te Awa o te Atua, silting up and forming the Matatā Lagoon.
+The former mouth of the Rangitaiki River remains to the east of the mouth of the Tarawera River, creating the Old Rangitaiki Channel.

 The Tasman Pulp and Paper Mill, now owned by Norske Skog, has been discharging waste into the river since 1955.
 Local residents have erected signposts labelling the river as the "Black Drain" since the 1990s.

 The dark colour is due to the presence of pollution from farms, sewage and stormwater but it is predominantly from pulp and paper mill effluent.
 As of 1997, pulp and paper mills were discharging over 160 million litres of industrial waste into the river per day.
 By 2006, the oxygen levels in the river had reached a level where fish could survive, however the water colour was still dark.
 Since 1998 the colour and light penetration (euphotic depth) have improved in the lower section of the river due to less pollution from the Tasman Mill.

 In 2009, the mill gained permission to continue polluting the river for the next 25 years.
 In 2010, local iwi took a case to the High Court to shorten the 25 year water discharge permits issued under the Resource Management Act but the appeal was rejected.